 Vision, Mission and Values

-Vision: NAVREF envisions a nation in which veterans receive the finest care based on innovative research and education.
+Vision: We envision a nation in which veterans receive the finest care based on innovative research and education.

-Mission: NAVREF's mission is to advance the success of the VA-affiliated research and education corporations.
+Mission: To advance the success of the VA-affiliated research and education corporations.

 Tagline: Promoting research partnerships to improve veterans’ health